sherry-ger/wwc-meetup/Labs-ElasticCloud/Lab2.md

 <img src="/Labs-ElasticCloud/images/ingest6.png" alt="virtual_class" width="440" height="480">

-9. In the Nginx access logs path, please provide the Nginx log location where to our download from step 1.
+9. In the Nginx access logs path, please provide the Nginx log location to our download from step 1.
 For me, it is at

 `/Users/sherryger/SherryDocuments/wwc-meetup/Data/*.log`